evkx/evkx.github.io/content/models/bmw/ix/iX_M60/_index.md

 ---
 title: BMW iX M60
 linktitle: "iX M60"
 description: "BMW iX M60 is an all-electric luxury SUV with a WLTP range of up to 561 km (349 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true